-Participating Agency Column A Column B Column C

-Number of Number of Number of

-Certified CMV Certified CMV Officers in

-Inspectors Officers (Non-Sworn) (Sworn) Column B supported by MCSAP Funds

-CNMI Department of Public Safety 0 6 6
+Participating Agency Column A Column B Column C Number of Certified CMV Inspectors Number of Certified CMV Officers Number of Officers in Column B supported by (Non-Sworn) (Sworn) MCSAP Funds CNMI Department 0 6 4

-Total 0 6 6
+Total 0 6 4 of Public Safety

-The Director of Administrative and General Services will be working in conjunction with the Program Manager to ensure the financial and physical resource of the program are maintained and accounted for.
-A tracking sheet will be maintained to track how much time is spent on performing program related duties for both the Commissioner and the Director.
+The Director of Administrative and General Services will be working in conjunction with the Financial Person to ensure the financial and physical resource of the program are maintained and accounted for.
+The Director of Police will be working with the MCSAP Commander on the operations and scheduling of personnel and events, so reflected in schedules bearing the directors signature.
+A tracking sheet will be maintained to track how much time is spent on performing program related duties for both Directors.
+The administrative officer receives Inspection reports from Carriers, educates carriers on the need to submit completed inspection forms, answers any inquiries from carriers & general public in regards to MCSAP and relays any enforcement or financial questions to the proper personnel.